vitusventure/5thSRD/docs/classes/ranger.md

 ### Primeval Awareness
 - - -
 Beginning at 3rd level, you can use your action and expend one ranger spell slot to focus your awareness on the region around you.
 For 1 minute per level of the spell slot you expend, you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain): aberrations, celestials, dragons, elementals, fey, fiends, and undead.
-This feature doesn’t reveal the creatures’ location or number.
+This feature doesn't reveal the creatures' location or number.

 ### Ability Score Improvement
 - - -
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 ### Extra Attack
 - - -
 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-### Land’s Stride
+### Land's Stride
 - - -
 Starting at 8th level, moving through nonmagical difficult terrain costs you no extra movement.
 You can also pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.
 In addition, you have advantage on saving throws against plants that are magically created or manipulated to impede movement, such those created by the entangle spell.